top of page

 As I processed the peat into ink this same smell permeated my kitchen and studio.

 At the same time the IPCC climate report told us that the world had 12 years to take action to limit the climate crisis.
-The ink drawings became tally marks, each year one drawing will be removed.
+This environmental art work is made from a number of these ink drawings hung together.
+They became tally marks; each year one drawing is removed from the installation.